Edward Feild: Early years

 Feild also built a cathedral, work beginning in 1846 guided by Sir George Gilbert Scott, a leading church architect in England who wrote detailed instructions to a Clerk of Works and team of masons in Newfoundland.
 By 1850 the nave had been built and services commenced.
 When completed it was thought to be one of the finest churches in North America.
-With the aid of the Revd William Grey, the diocesan architect, Feild had by 1855 built 27 new churches on the Gothic pattern.
+With the aid of the Revd William Grey, the diocesan architect, Feild had by 1855 built 27 new churches on the Gothic Revival pattern.

 As his diocese also included the Bermudas, Feild bought a church ship and travelled a great deal, describing his journeys in a journal published in The Church in the Colonies.
 This, together with numerous publications, kept his doings in the public eye in England.
 He set up a boys' school, the precursor of Bishop Feild College of which so many influential Newfoundlanders were alumni, and a girls' school, as he was a firm believer in the education of women.
 He campaigned for thirty years for the grant given for education by the local legislature to Protestants to be divided so that Anglicans could be treated in the same way as the Roman Catholic Church.
 Nowhere else in the British colonies was a bishop to obtain such a denominational system of education.
 Although Feild disapproved of clergymen being politicians, he spoke out in defence of the Newfoundland fisheries, and in 1861 denounced the Newfoundland government.
 In 1867 he reorganised his diocese, acquired an assistant bishop, James Butler Knill Kelly (afterwards Primus of Scotland), and married Sophia, the widow of the Revd J.G.
 Mountain (one of his missionaries).

 Never a man to compromise, despising popularity, who made no bones about his differences with Methodists and Roman Catholics, and trying hard to rid his church of evangelicals, he was at first unpopular.
 His engaging personality, absence of malice, and strong sense of principle eventually won Feild affectionate respect.
 Newfoundland was often compared to Ireland.
 Sectarian feeling ran high and could have led to extensive bloodshed had the Protestant ascendancy of the early nineteenth century been maintained.
 However it was shattered by Feild, as the Methodists disliked him as much as they did the Roman Catholics, so that in a community split three ways no one could be dominant.
 Not only did he unwittingly divide the population, but his insistence that educational grants be divided three ways provided an important precedent for a general division of all state patronage.
 This kept the peace.